 AWS Redshift became popular in the first iteration of cloud data warehouses.
 It is somewhat less known Redshift was licensed from Actian and is built on top of Postgres.
 For our purposes, Redshift isn't truly cloud-based as it runs inside your AWS VPC.
 While initially groundbreaking in speed and scalability, more recently Snowflake and BigQuery have upped the standard for large datasets and concurrent users.

 Databricks is another heavy hitter in the modern data platform space that is built on Apache Spark.
 Originally optimised for data processing and machine learning, they have made moves towards more general SQL-like capabilities.
 However, Databricks is deployed inside a customer's cloud VPC and so its API endpoint can only be accessed from within the instance.
-For our purposes, it's not truly cloud-based as it can't queried directly from another cloud, but we’re hopeful that this will be on the roadmap.
+For our purposes, Databricks don’t offer a ‘true cloud service’ that can be queried directly from another cloud, but we’re hopeful that this will be on the roadmap.

 What do we recommend?

 Omnata uses and supports Snowflake, BigQuery & Rockset.

 Omnata's native Salesforce app lets you integrate enterprise data from the leading cloud data platforms.
 To do this, you need database technology that can scale to handle large datasets and large numbers of concurrent users.
 You also need to reduce costs of middleware and specialized integrators.
 This is achieved by removing the middleware layer by choosing a truly cloud platform that can be queried directly.